Censorship of Winnie-the-Pooh in China: Cultural impact

-In March 2019, Pooh's Chinese name (Chinese: 小熊维尼; lit. 'little bear Winnie') has been censored from video games such as World of Warcraft, PUBG: Battlegrounds and Arena of Valor from overwatch.

-On October 7 2019, Pooh was featured in the South Park episode "Band in China" as a prisoner In China, because of his alleged resemblance with Xi.
-In the episode, Pooh is brutally killed by Randy Marsh.
+On October 2, 2019, Pooh was featured in the South Park episode "Band in China" as a prisoner in China because of his resemblance to Xi.
+In the episode, Pooh is killed by Randy Marsh.
 South Park was banned in China as a result of the episode.

-On October 10 2019, Omegle was added an image of the American flag on the front page with the words "Xi Jinping sure looks like Winnie-the-Pooh" over it.
+On October 10, 2019, Omegle added an image of the American flag on its front page bearing the text "Xi Jinping sure looks like Winnie-the-Pooh" over it.

-On October 16 2019, YouTuber PewDiePie uploaded an episode of his Meme Review series, in which he reacted to memes about the Internet Memes Between Pooh And Xi.
+On October 16, 2019, YouTuber PewDiePie uploaded an episode of his Meme Review series, in which he reacted to memes comparing Pooh and Xi.
 Shortly after, PewDiePie reported his content had been banned in China.